 We like to see our patients frequently after surgery.
 You are seen by the doctor or nurse within 2-3 days of Virginia body lift surgery.
-Then the normal postoperative routine is 1 week, 1 month, 3 months, 6 months, and 12 months.
+Then, the normal postoperative routine is 1 week, 1 month, 3 months, 6 months, and 12 months.
 Of course, if there is any need, we will see you more often.
 After the first year, we encourage our patients to come in for routine follow-up visits every 3-5 years.

-You should be able to wear make-up if you have had body lift surgery.
-However, we do not recommend putting make-up on your incisions until they have healed completely; this may result in tattooing from pigments in the make-up.
+You should be able to wear makeup if you have had body lift surgery.
+However, we do not recommend putting makeup on your incisions until they have healed completely; this may result in tattooing from pigments in the makeup.

-Generally, the younger you are the better candidate you are for surgery.
+Generally, the younger you are, the better candidate you are for surgery.
 A person’s physiological age is more important than his or her chronological age.
 That is to say, you may be 60 years old, but your skin and general health may be better than that of most 50 year olds.
 The best candidates for Virginia body lift surgery are those who are in good health and have realistic expectations about surgery.

 You can pay for post bariatric surgery or a body lift by certified check, credit card, or cash.
 Payment for cosmetic surgery is expected prior to any procedure.
 If you are scheduled for surgery several weeks in advance, you may pay by personal check.

 Yes.
 In fact, the scars after Virginia body lift and post bariatric surgery can be quite long, depending on the amount of excess skin removed.
 A large amount of excess skin will necessitate a longer incision.
 Usually, we try to hide incisions in less visible areas.
-The scars of a body lift are located in the bikini area and, therefore, less likely to be noticed.
-However, modifications to the surgery may be necessary that may result in a visible scar.
+The scars of a body lift are located in the bikini area and, therefore, are less likely to be noticed.
+However, modifications to the surgery may be necessary that can result in a visible scar.
 Scars do fade with time; however, they will never go away completely.
 If you are contemplating Virginia body lift or post bariatric surgery, you must be comfortable with the idea of permanent scars.
 You are exchanging the inconvenience of excess rolls of skin for scars.
 This is a necessary compromise with this procedure.

 Yes.
 However, the pain involved in Virginia body lift and post bariatric surgery is very tolerable.
-We have heard our patients describe it as “aches” or “soreness,” but not as severe pain.
+We have heard our patients describe it as aches or soreness but not as severe pain.
 Many patients do quite well with the medications prescribed to them for pain relief.
 Dr. Marefat usually injects the incisions with a solution that helps minimize the postoperative pain.

 Not usually.
 Most dermolipectomies are done with the patient under general anesthesia.
 In certain cases, the amount of excess skin is so little that we can remove it by injecting it with local numbing medicine.
 This would be an exception, however, and up to the doctor to decide whether your procedure can be performed without general anesthesia.

 Yes.
-In all cosmetic and reconstructive cases medical photos are taken.
+In all cosmetic and reconstructive cases, medical photos are taken.
 Photographs are mandatory.
 This is the only way for us to compare your status before the procedure to your results.
 Photographs in plastic surgery serve the same purpose as x-rays do in other medical professions.